Resident Assistant Recruitment Information

 When do I need to be back at the UA for Resident Assistant training?

-Resident Assistant training for the academic school year begins in Late July/Early August.
-Please look for an update in February.
-You are expected to be present on campus, and fully participate in the entirety of training, opening and Community Day.
-The RA position will require a great deal of time from Late July/Early August through the first week of classes.
-Please contact firstname.lastname@example.org if you have more specific questions.
+Resident Assistant training for the academic school year begins in early August (exact dates are TBD), with a move date starting July 30.
+Please know that more details on RA training will be going out in June.
+Dates are listed in the job description; any changes will be sent out as they are made.
+You are expected to be present on campus, and fully participate in the entirety of training, opening, and Community Day.
+The RA position will require a great deal of time from early August through the first week of classes.
+Please email@example.com if you have more specific questions.

 If I have a conflict, can I miss training or be late for it?

-No. Resident Assistant training is an essential component to you being a successful RA.
-During training all RAs and individual staffs will be talking about crisis management, emergency protocols, hall operations, etc. RA training is also an essential time to bond with your staff and start to build strong working relationships that will aid you throughout the year.
+No. Resident Assistant training is an essential component of your being a successful RA.
+During training, all RAs and individual staff will be talking about crisis management, emergency protocols, hall operations, etc. RA training is also an essential time to bond with your staff and start to build strong working relationships that will aid you throughout the year.
 Please keep in mind that Summer Session II typically conflicts with the first portion of Fall RA Training and class conflict is not an excusable reason to miss Fall RA Training.

 Do I have to stay until the residence hall closes for break or return before the residence halls open from break?